USDepartmentofLabor/ui-claimant-experience-pilot/docs/adr/0011-internationalization-system-client-side.md

 ## Considerations

-- How does gov do their localization (translation) and how can it integrate with the available libraries?
+- How do existing DOL websites do their localization (translation) and how can it integrate with the available libraries?